cytoflow/cytoflow/docs/user_manual/guides/guides.rst

 *************

-These documents help you understand some of the principles Cytoflow is based on.
+These documents help you understand some of the principles Cytoflow is based on and some subtler points about using it to analyze flow cytometry data.
 They can help you use Cytoflow more effectively!

 .. toctree::
    :maxdepth: 2